 - Best practices in training

 - Civil litigation and mitigation

-- Use of force polices
+- Use of force policies

-Through lecture, video instruction and exercises, attendees will learn the importance of drafting use of force reports under the proper constitutional and case law standards.
+Through lecture, video instruction, and exercises, attendees will learn the importance of drafting use of force reports under the proper constitutional and case law standards.
 Attendees will review videos of use of force incidents and prepare reports interpreting the events.

 The course cancellation policy requires a minimum of a 14-day prior notice to the event when a student will not be attending the course.
 The notification to not attend should be made by email through our website, and if they identify no replacement student, cancellations with less than 14-day notice will be subject to a ($40.00) cancellation fee.
 We will charge no shows without email notification the full course fee, even if the payment has not already been received.
 We offer one-year future course credit for any no show that is charged a full course fee.
 This policy is in effect as of May 1, 2020, and you or as a representative of your agency agrees to the above policy by registering for this course.
 BSTS LLC sends email notifications of course cancellations or venue changes to the registered student email prior to the event, and will not be responsible for travel expenses related to these events.
 Please contact us by email or phone if you have questions about this policy.
 This policy is in place because of students that register for courses and take training slots without attending training, which potentially removes the opportunity for another officer to attend.
 We pay the instructors teaching these programs based on the number of officers scheduled to attend the event, which is figured into our travel cost as well.
 The lack of communication by officers that don’t attend or register without department approval is the reason this policy exists.